AndrewPaulLund/cs205project/README.md

 was used to compile our OpenMP parallelization attempts.
 - OpenMP was not trivial, and unsuccessful in speeding up execution time

+- Java libraries and htslib libraries were hard to read through. htslib code was not very well commented and intuitive to understand.

 Use of load balancing is an advanced feature in my opinion.

+#### Prediction of optimal load balancing strategy using custom simulator

+Using the custom simulator we have designed, we can simulate and determine what is the overall runtime and wasted compute time given different amounts of load, number of processing cores utilized and load balancing strategies.
+Since it is possible for us to predict the workload at runtime based on the 'index file' reader we had set out to build, we would be able to predict the workload encountered by each bin during the parallelization.
+Given this information, we can then simulate different load balancing strategies top decide upon an optimal number of processing cores and load balancing strategies which will make the overall run complete more quickly and efficiently.

 ---